-Isolation may also be used for removing pupils from circulation at any point in the school day to minimise any disruption to learning and for serious breaches of the school Behaviour Policy.
-A further appropriate sanction will also be issued; this may be further time in isolation or internal exclusion.
+Isolation may also be used for removing pupils from circulation at any point in the school day to minimise any disruption to learning and for serious breaches of the school's Positive Behaviour, Attitudes and Relationship Policy.
+A further appropriate sanction will also be issued; this may be further time in isolation or internal suspension.